-- 1. Client sends an incoming request to F5 BIG-IP - 2.
-F5 BIG-IP makes an API call to send the request metadata to ASE - 3.
-ASE checks the request against a registered set of APIs and looks for the origin IP, cookie, OAuth2 token or API key in PingIntelligence AI engine generated Blacklist.
-If all checks pass, ASE returns a 200-OK response to the F5 BIG-IP.
-If not, a different response code is sent to F5 BIG-IP.
-The request information is also logged by ASE and sent to the AI Engine for processing. - 4.
-F5 BIG-IP receives a 200-OK response from ASE, then it forwards the request to the backend server.
-A request is blocked only when ASE sends a 403 error code. - 5.
-The response from the backend server is received by F5 BIG-IP. - 6.
-F5 BIG-IP makes a second API call to pass the response information to ASE which sends the information to the AI engine for processing. - 7.
-ASE receives the response information and sends a 200-OK to F5 BIG-IP. - 8.
-F5 BIG-IP sends the response received from the backend server to the client.
+- 1. Client requests and receives an access token from PingFederate. - 2.
+Client sends a request with the access token received from PingFederate. - 3.
+PingAccess verifies the authenticity of the access token with PingFederate. - 4.
+If the token is invalid, PingAccess returns a 401-unauthorized message to the client. - 5.
+If the token is valid, the PingIntelligence policy running in PingAccess collects API metadata and token attributes. - 6.
+PingAccess makes an API call to send the request information to ASE.
+ASE checks the request against a registered set of APIs and checks the origin IP, cookie or OAuth2 token against the AI generated Blacklist.
+If all checks pass, ASE returns a 200-OK response to the PingAccess.
+If not, a different response code is sent to PingAccess.
+The request information is also logged by ASE and sent to the AI Engine for processing. - 7.
+If PingAccess receives a 200-OK response from ASE, then it forwards the request to the backend server.
+Otherwise, the Gateway optionally blocks the client. - 8.
+The response from the backend server is received by PingAccess.
+PingAccess sends the response received from the backend server to the client. - PingAccess makes a second API call to pass the response information to ASE which sends the information to the AI engine for processing.
+ASE receives the response information and sends a 200-OK to PingAccess. - 10.PingAccess sends the response to the client.